 Planning guidelines for the social media component of any live event.

-- To create the foundation of your plan, determine who your audience is; this decision will guide which platforms you need to use to best reach it.
+- To create the foundation of your plan, determine who your audience is; this decision will guide which platforms you should use.

 - Set goals for what you want to achieve on social media.
 Discussions and a conversational tone work better in these spaces than formal press releases and marketing-speak.
 Sample goals include initiating and participating in discussions, answering questions about your event/initiative, raising awareness, engaging new participants/interested parties, discovering new partners, making a call to action, connecting participants to more information about how to get involved.